Sustainability

 • Cut costs (66%)

-But challenges remain.
+Challenges remain.
 Hurdles organisations faced in implementing a sustainable travel system included:

 • A lack of budget (37%)